 Suppliers are expected to review, understand and comply with the policies set forth in this Code.
-The Code should be viewed as the minimum standards that we expect from our partner and supplier community and is not intended to reduce, replace or limit any other legal or contractual obligations that you have to Medallia.
-Any questions about this Code or the appropriate course of conduct in a particular situation should be directed to Medallia’s legal team at email@example.com.
+The Code should be viewed as the minimum standards that we expect from our Suppliers and is not intended to reduce, replace or limit any other legal or contractual obligations that you have to Medallia.
+Any questions about this Code or the appropriate course of conduct in a particular situation should be directed to Medallia’s legal team at firstname.lastname@example.org.

 Financial Integrity, Records and Accounting

 Suppliers are responsible for the accurate and complete reporting of financial information with respect to the provision of goods or services to Medallia.
 Financial information submitted to Medallia, government agencies or the general public must be full, fair, accurate, timely and understandable.
 All agreements with Medallia should be in writing and executed by a Supplier representative with appropriate authority.

 Medallia must ensure that all disclosure in reports and documents that Medallia files with, or submits to, the Securities and Exchange Commission and in other public communications is full, fair, accurate, timely, and understandable.
 Supplier should cooperate and take all steps available to assist Medallia in these responsibilities to the extent consistent with Supplier’s scope of role to Medallia.
 In particular, Supplier should provide prompt and accurate answers to all relevant inquiries in connection with Medallia’s preparation of its public reports and disclosure.
 Supplier may not make public communications on Medallia’s behalf without Medallia’s prior written consent.